oxinabox/MultiResolutionIterators.jl/README.md

  "the"
  "internet"

-julia> # Git rid of all boundaries, just a stream of characters
+julia> # Get rid of all boundaries, just a stream of characters
        merge_levels(animal_info, ALL_LEVELS) |> full_collect
 88-element Array{Char,1}:
  'T'